wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Ignore state files

-   Terraform apply generates <strong>.tfstate</strong> files (containing JSON) to persist the state of runs.
-   It maps resources IDs to their data.
+   `terraform apply` generates <strong>.tfstate</strong> files (containing JSON) to persist the state of runs by mapping resource IDs to their data.

    PROTIP: CAUTION: tfstate files can contain secrets, so delete them before git add.